kub-berlin/kub-sso/README.md

 -   The authentication server is available on the network, so attacking it is much simpler than attacking local user accounts.

--   Home directories are encrypted using ecryptfs.
-When the password is changed, the user needs to manually run `ecryptfs-rewrap-passphrase "$HOME/.ecryptfs/wrapped-passphrase"`.

 -   In order to contact the server, the computer needs a network connection before login.